 This series of articles are designed to serve as a journey along the paths that Jesus himself trod in the Holy Land.
 My intention is to accompany readers on their spiritual reading and a journey of biblical reflection on the places where Jesus was born, grew up, lived and walked, according to the four Gospels, which are the legacy of the life of our Salvation and the living testimony of our Christian faith.

-We will thus be taking a biblical journey together, supported by the liturgical calendar.
+We will thus be taking a biblical journey through the Holy Land together, supported by the liturgical calendar.

 Join us on this journey of faith and reflection.
 Merry Christmas!